guyinatuxedo/ctf/insomnihack17/pwn/baby/Readme.md

 # Insomnihack 2017 pwn 50 baby

+This writeup is based off of: http://pastebinthehacker.blogspot.com/2017/01/insomnihack-2017-baby.html Also I did not work on this challenge until a couple of years after the ctf, so I just solved it locally.
+In addition to that I just used a different copy of libc (included in this repo), and checked with a writeup to make sure it didn't impact the challenge greatly.

 So we are given a libc file and a binary.
 Let's take a look at the binary:

 ```